Aviation Regulator

 - enable the Dublin Airport Authority to operate the airport in a sustainable and financially viable manner

 The legislation sets out the procedure by which these making of charges and review of charges is to be undertaken.
-The charges were to be determined for five year period.
+The charges were to be determined for a five-year period.
 The airport charges are fixed for periods, but they provide for limits of charges, limits for types of charges and provisions operating to restrict increases or require reduction.
 The limits on charges may vary during the determination period.

 The determination is made by reference to yield per passenger which is based on a certain assumption of footfall.
-In making charges the Commission is to give notice to persons and entities affected.
+In making charges, the Commission is to give notice to persons and entities affected.
 It is to give notice publicly in the newspapers and specify a period in which representations may be received.

 In accordance with fair procedures, the Commission engages in a process with the interested parties and ultimately publishes a draft determination.
 Representations made must be considered, accepted or rejected.